alexa-labs/skill-workshop-smart-city/Module 2 - Add new intent - MoneySpentIntent/README.md

 3. You should hear and see Alexa respond with the message in your LaunchRequest - *Welcome to the Las Vegas Smart City Checkbook Skill.
 What would you like to know?*.
 Note that it also keeps the session open, and encourages you to continue the conversation.
 This is because we uncommented the `.reprompt()` statement in our `LaunchRequestHandler` in Part 2 above.
 4. Now, type "**how much money did we spend on fire services this year**".
 This utterance should trigger our new intent handler for "MoneySpentIntent", and generate the following response -

-	*"You asked for amount of money spent on fire services in 2019.
+	*"You asked for the amount of money spent on fire services in 2019.
 Let's find the data in the next step by querying the Las Vegas Open Data API"*

 	***Optional:*** Feel free to change Alexa's speech output in the Code tab and test to see the direct output!